 - French Bread: Cut into thin slices.

-- Strawberries: Fresh is best, if available.
+- Strawberries: This is a great time to use those fresh strawberries!
 Cut berries into small pieces.

 - Peaches: Slice into small pieces.